Jussie Smollett hate crime hoax: Staged hate crime

 According to Gloria Rodriguez, the lawyer for the assailants, Smollett first drove them to the spot where the attack was supposed to occur for a "dress rehearsal" and told them, "Here's a camera, there's a camera and here's where you are going to run away".
 The assailants explained that Smollett's plan was to post the footage on social media, and that he became very upset when police told him that no cameras had recorded the attack.
 Smollett was treated at Northwestern Memorial Hospital.
 Not seriously injured, he was released "in good condition" later that morning.

-The police had been called after 2:30 am by Smollett's manager, Frank Gatson, which infuriated the actor because he did not want to involve law enforcement.
-When they arrived around 2:40 am, Smollett had a white rope around his neck.
+The police had been called after 2:30 a.m. by Gatson, which infuriated the actor because he did not want to involve law enforcement.
+When they arrived around 2:40 a.m., Smollett had a white rope around his neck.
 He later admitted removing the rope and then putting it back on before the police arrived after Gatson told him to do so.
 Smollett said that the attack may have been motivated by his criticism of the Trump administration and that he believed that the alleged assault was linked to the threatening letter that had been sent to him earlier that month.
 The FBI would later investigate whether Smollett was involved in composing the letter.

 Initial public reaction

 On January 30, 2019, public figures expressed support for Smollett on social media.
 Entertainment industry figures, including Shonda Rhimes and Viola Davis, tweeted their outrage over the attack and support for Smollett.
-Democratic Senators and presidential candidates Kamala Harris and Cory Booker both described the attack as an attempted modern-day lynching.
+Democratic senators and presidential candidates Kamala Harris and Cory Booker both described the attack as an attempted modern-day lynching.
 Booker urged Congress to pass a federal anti-lynching bill co-sponsored by him and Harris.
 In an interview with April Ryan of AURN, President Donald Trump was asked about Smollett being attacked and said, "I think that's horrible.
 It doesn't get worse."
 Smollett faced skepticism regarding his claim of being attacked; he responded by saying that he believed that, if he had said his attackers were Mexicans, Muslims, or black people, "the doubters would have supported me much more ...
 And that says a lot about the place that we are in our country right now."